 Having a smartphone in your pocket while traveling abroad is like toting around a security blanket.
 It makes us feel safe in places where we're the stranger.
-Not sure how to find the hostel?
+Not sure how to find the hotel?
 Cue up Google Maps.
 Need to call a friend for advice?
 Open up your contacts.
 Have to check your work email?
 No WiFi necessary.

 All of these basic but important tasks can become a hassle — or, at the least, more expensive than usual— if you haven't planned ahead.
 Before you leave the country next, consider ValuePenguin's steps and strategies for ensuring you can use your phone abroad, both economically and easily.